 1. Understand how important it is that email is answered.
 If your church website is the new front door, email is a vital bridge that some surfers will use before they take the plunge to visit your church.
 Do make sure first of all by the way that there is an email address for people to contact listed on your site.

-3. Use Google Mail or something similar.
+2. Delegate.
+Most pastors will be busy people.
+You should be busy people.
+Find someone that can screen emails that arrive at your churches email address.
+Choose wisely.
+They must be someone you can trust.
+You can still have a private email address for more sensitive items.
+Make sure they understand precisely how you want them to reply to different kinds of email.
+Maybe even agree some canned standard replies.3.
+Use Google Mail or something similar.
 Gmail can be set up on your server via the google apps service which for less than fifty accounts is free.
 Or you can use a personal gmail account (perhaps forwarding a more professional looking email address onto it).
 Gmail has an excelent spam filter and its new priority inbox sorts mail for you into what it thinks are important emails based on your pattern of replying or not.
 You can also star your email that is important and warrants a reply.

 4. Ensure all email is replied to within a day of receipt.
 In general (and in my personal case) if you don’t reply within a couple of hours you will probably never reply at all.
 I should admit that I do not manage to quickly answer all my email, but I do not have a PA to help me and I am not a church seeking to grow!